Saturday, November 30, 2013

 Are you really, truly happy?

-When I was in my early 30’s I joined a book club.
-One meeting, I made the remark to the girls that it seemed like all the books we had been reading were filled with angst.
+When I was in my early 30s, I joined a book club.
+One meeting, I remarked that it seemed like all the books we had been reading were filled with angst.
 “Where are the happy people and the happy stories?”
 I wondered.

-I was surprised that my book club friends all looked at me blankly.
-“Sue, the world is not about happiness”, they said.
+I was surprised when my book club friends all looked at me blankly.
+“Sue, the world is not about happiness,” they said.
 I was shocked.
-“Is that true?
-Aren’t all of you happy?”
-Now, this was a group that included successful career women.
-Many had corporate husbands with good paychecks, lovely houses, and small children with nannies to care for them.
-On the surface, every one of us looked like the epitome of happiness.
+This was a group of successful career women, many with corporate husbands, lovely homes, and small children cared for by nannies.
+On the surface, we looked happy—but not so.

 Every one of them was secretly bitterly disappointed that their husbands did not love them in the way that they had once hoped they would be cherished and loved, that their bosses and co-workers did not see them as shining saviors for the companies they worked for, that they struggled with feeling unconnected and distant from their closest friends, and were heart-broken to find themselves physically separated from parents and families who often lived significant distances away.